koadman/platypusfarm/platypusfarm/docs/assembly.md

 ## Launch the assembly

 1. Click the "NGS: Assembly" link at left
-2. Scroll down and select "spades" in the left side drop down menu
+2. Scroll down and select "SPAdes" in the left side drop down menu
 3. In the "Libraries" section, check that the correct files are listed. "mutant_R1.fastq" should be the forward reads file, and "mutant_R2.fastq" should be the reverse reads file.
 4. Click the "Execute" button
 5. Be patient.
 Go for a short walk.
 Sitting is the new smoking.